Did you know that Warsaw was a really vegan-friendly city? I didn’t, until I visited and discovered a vegan heaven.

 If the weather is nice, you can sit outside.
 I had a very satisfying meal there: potatoes with vegan cashew and tofu cheese and a thick soy mango lassi.

-I’d come back to Vege Miasto if I had more time in the city, as it had so many interesting things on the menu and the vegan cakes looked amazing.
+I’d come back to Vege Miasto if I had more time in Warsaw, as it had so many interesting things on the menu to try, and the vegan cakes looked amazing.

-A vegan Italian restaurant with over 20 types of vegan pizza and some other Italian dishes, like vegan lasagna, pasta, focaccia and more.
+I was really happy to find this vegan Italian restaurant, with over 20 types of vegan pizza and some other Italian dishes, like vegan lasagna, pasta, focaccia and more.

 Twenty types of vegan pizza sounds promising, until you learn that there’s no English menu available, and the menu is far too long for the waitress to translate.